PointsBet Canada To Appeal Ontario Suspension

 5-Day Suspension

-AGCO announced Feb.
-12 it was issuing a Notice of Proposed Order against PointsBet Canada that would involve a five-day suspension of its operator registration over its alleged mishandling of the Jontay Porter betting scandal.
-The AGCO has alleged PointsBet failed to properly monitor, detect, document and report suspicious betting patterns in 2024 connected to Porter.
+AGCO announced February 12t that it was issuing a Notice of Proposed Order against PointsBet Canada that would involve a five-day suspension of its operator registration over its alleged mishandling of the Jontay Porter betting scandal.

-“Safeguarding the integrity of sports and Ontario’s sports betting market is a top priority for the AGCO,” said Dr. Karin Schnarr, AGCO Chief Executive Officer and Registrar, on Feb.
-12. “We require all operators to have robust systems and comprehensive staff training in place to reliably detect and report suspicious activity.
-Our regulatory framework is clear—operators must be equipped to detect and effectively respond to integrity risks, and we will take appropriate action when these standards are not met.”
+“We require all operators to have robust systems and comprehensive staff training in place to reliably detect and report suspicious activity.
+Our regulatory framework is clear—operators must be equipped to detect and effectively respond to integrity risks, and we will take appropriate action when these standards are not met,” he added.

-The AGCO said that after allegations of insider betting involving Porter emerged in early 2024, it directed all Ontario regulated sportsbooks to confirm whether they had offered bets on Porter and if they had detected suspicious betting activity.
+The AGCO said that after allegations of insider betting involving Porter emerged in early 2024, it directed all Ontario-regulated sportsbooks to confirm whether they had offered bets on Porter and if they had detected suspicious betting activity.
 According to the AGCO, PointsBet Canada, after a “significant delay”, said it had not offered such bets.

 Allegations Connected to Porter Gambling Scandal

-It was at that point, 18 months after its initial response, that PointsBet Canada said that it had in fact offered betting on Porter in those games.
+It was at that point, 18 months after its initial response, that PointsBet Canada said that it had, in fact, offered betting on Porter in those games.
 That was the basis of the AGCO suspension, the first time anything like this had happened to licensed sportsbooks in Ontario.

 PointsBet Canada to Appeal to Tribunal

-The company said in a statement today that the situation in question was not an indication of a systemic failure in the company, or an intent to withhold information.
+The company said in a statement today that the situation in question was not an indication of a systemic failure in the company or an intent to withhold information.

 Upon discovering the error, PointsBet Canada said it disclosed it and cooperated fully with the AGCO throughout its investigation.